How to Boost your Business’ Negotiation Skills

 How to Improve Our Negotiation Skills

 As managers, we are process oriented.
-We seek to take what we input into our organisation expecting to get the best possible output.
+We seek to take what we input into our organization expecting to get the best possible output.
 Then, we strive to improve our input continuously so the process is improved even further.
 This cycle provides the means to enrich our business.
-The same process must be applied, with the same kind of enthusiastic thrust to our negotiation skills.
-We should endeavour to make improvements in our negotiations and not view them, as isolated or separate events.
+The same process must is applied in our negotiation skills training.
+We all should endeavor to make improvements in our negotiations and not view improvements as isolated or separate events.

 The Negotiation Process